sarah-walker-pcem/pcem/readme.txt

 The most common of the original adapters, supporting 40x25 and 80x25 text, and 320x200 in 4 colours, 640x200 in 2 colours, and a composite mode giving 160x200 in 16 colours.

+Plantronics ColorPlus
+An enhanced CGA board, with support for 320x200x16 and 640x200x4.

+Wyse WY-700
+A CGA-compatible board, with support for a 1280x800 mode

 IBM EGA